Egor4ik325/converic/README.md

 - To create account you should be able to click Sign-in and enter email and password, username is optional
 - Then to log-in you can use either email or username + your password
 - All further conversion will be automatically added to the user database
+- Anonymous conversions will be removed both from the browser and server file storage.